Members of the Grippo Lab

 Angela Grippo, PhD, Principal Investigator

 My name is Angela Grippo.
 I am an Associate Professor in the Psychology Department at Northern Illinois University.
 I received a BS from Drake University (1998), and a MA (2000) and PhD (2003) from the University of Iowa.
 I completed two postdoctoral fellowships, at Loyola University Medical Center (2003-04) and the University of Illinois at Chicago (2004-08).
 In 2008, I joined the Department of Psychology at Northern Illinois University.
 The research program in the Grippo Lab is focused on the association between mood disorders and heart disease, and also mechanisms involved in social stress, emotion, and cardiovascular function.
 In my free time, I like to travel, and I enjoy outdoor activities such as hiking, camping, and horseback riding.
-When I am looking for a good laugh, I like to watch Modern Family.
+When I am looking for a good laugh, I like to watch Modern Family or Brooklyn Nine-Nine.

 Miranda Cox, Research Rookie and Undergraduate Assistant